syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 ## Font Substitution

 When the necessary fonts used in the Word document has not been installed in the production machine, then Essential DocIO uses the ”Microsoft Sans Serif” as default font for rendering the text.
-This leads to preservation difference in generated PDF as each fonts has different glyphs for characters.
-To know more about the default font substitution, please refer [here](https://www.syncfusion.com/kb/7570/what-happens-when-the-word-document-used-fonts-for-a-text-is-not-installed-in-production).
+This leads to preservation difference in generated PDF as each font has different glyphs for characters.
+To learn more about the default font substitution, click [here](https://www.syncfusion.com/kb/7570/what-happens-when-the-word-document-used-fonts-for-a-text-is-not-installed-in-production).

 To avoid this, the Essential DocIO library allows you to set an alternate font for the missing font used in the Word document.

 ### Use alternate font from installed fonts

-You can use any other alternate fonts instead of "Microsoft Sans Serif" to layout and render the text during Word to PDF conversion by using [SubstituteFont](https://help.syncfusion.com/cr/cref_files/file-formats/Syncfusion.DocIO.Base%7ESyncfusion.DocIO.DLS.FontSettings%7ESubstituteFont_EV.html) event.
+You can use any other alternate fonts instead of "Microsoft Sans Serif" to layout and render the text during Word to PDF conversion by using the [SubstituteFont](https://help.syncfusion.com/cr/cref_files/file-formats/Syncfusion.DocIO.Base%7ESyncfusion.DocIO.DLS.FontSettings%7ESubstituteFont_EV.html) event.

-The following code example shows how to use alternate font instead of "Microsoft Sans Serif" when the specified font wasn't installed in machine.
+The following code example shows how to use alternate font instead of "Microsoft Sans Serif" when the specified font not installed in the machine.

 {% tabs %}
 {% highlight C# %}
 //Loads an existing Word document
 WordDocument wordDocument = new WordDocument("Template.docx", FormatType.Docx);
-//Initializes the ChartToImageConverter for converting charts during Word to pdf conversion wordDocument.ChartToImageConverter = new ChartToImageConverter();
+//Initializes the ChartToImageConverter for converting charts during Word to PDF conversion wordDocument.ChartToImageConverter = new ChartToImageConverter();
 //Hooks the font substitution event wordDocument.FontSettings.SubstituteFont += FontSettings_SubstituteFont;